l1legend/Network-Encryption-Scanner/README.md

 ![Scanner in Action](https://github.com/l1legend/Network-Server-Scanner/assets/28288764/65892a27-efbe-4fc8-a219-51a4d883e1d1)

-## Modifying the Tool for Different Operating Systems
+## Modifying the Software for Different Operating Systems

 If you're on Linux or MacOS, follow these steps to create a version of the software compatible with your OS: